 You may even be treated to a complete weather transformation and experience a cracking Adelaide summer storm.
 Dark clouds roll in from the ocean like a velvet blanket as the sky turns a dusky shade of deep violet whilst you listen to the distant growl of thunder and the smell of respite as the rain cools the hot earth.

 But as Mad March comes to an end, the music starts to fade, the fairy lights are dimmed, the circus tents are lowered and the track is dismantled and little ol’ Adelaide returns to its traditional conformity.
 A month of madness is all the locals can take.

 Like people, I believe places drift in and out of your life cycle offering lessons and enriching your existence.
 Some places steal pieces of you whilst you deliberately misplace pieces of yourself in others, always feeling the sense that you need to return.

-I have since concluded that my home might be “the ass end of Australia” and I find myself longing to pick up the pieces I’ve planted there.
+I have since concluded that my home might be ‘that big country town’ and I find myself longing to pick up the pieces I’ve planted there.
 Adelaide embraced me after my many travels.
 It kept me safe, gave me sustenance and taught me lessons.
 I was continuously looking forward to leaving Adelaide’s small-town mentality whilst always looking forward to returning to its never changing familiarities; there’s a sense of reassurance arriving back to a place I know is slow at evolving.

 Whilst you can lose pieces of yourself in places, you can never leave a place without taking pieces of it with you either.
 After experiencing life in the slow lane, I find myself grateful for little conveniences, small gestures and quiet company.
 It turns out, a little bit of old-fashioned Adelaide has taken root within me too.